LukusCRichards/Weapon_Scope_Package/Weapon Scope Documentation.md

 If you decide to move it close to the screen and you see it getting cut off for being too close to the camera, change the **Clipping Planes** value so it no longer looks cut off.
 The lower the number, the closer the distance for the sniper to get cut off by the camera.
 The bigger the number, the longer the distance for the sniper to get cut off.

-Now parent the Weapon Holder to the Main Camera
+Now parent the Weapon Holder to the Main Camera and whenever the character moves, the sniper will remain in view.

 ### Animation